National Security Commission on Artificial Intelligence

-The National Security Commission on Artificial Intelligence (NSCAI) was an independent commission of the United States of America from 2018 to 2021.
+The National Security Commission on Artificial Intelligence (NSCAI) was a federal independent commission of the United States from 2018 to 2021.
 Its mission was to make recommendations to the President and Congress to "advance the development of artificial intelligence, machine learning, and associated technologies to comprehensively address the national security and defense needs of the United States".
 The commission's 15 members were nominated by the United States Congress.

 The NSCAI was dissolved on 1 October 2021.

 History and reporting

 The NSCAI began working in March 2019 and by November 2019 it had received more than 200 classified and unclassified briefings to help with the creation of its final report due in 2021.On 4 November 2019, the NSCAI shared its interim report with Congress, where it explained the 27 initial judgements to base its ongoing work.

 In the interim report the commission also agreed on seven principles: